sjp38/linux/for_damon_patches/cv.rst

 Can I use both Idle Page Tracking and DAMON?
 --------------------------------------------

-Yes, this patchset makes Idle Page Tracking and DAMON to be safely used on single system while synchronizing with each other to prevent any interference.
+Yes, though using them concurrently for overlapping memory regions could result in interference to each other.
+Nevertheless, such use case would be rare or makes no sense at all.
+Even in the case, the noise would bot be really significant.
 So, you can choose whatever you want depending on the characteristics of your use cases.

 More Information
 ================